Workers’ Compensation Insurance for Home Health Care: A Guide

 Why do Home Health Aides need Workers’ Comp Insurance?

 The healthcare industry has a unique set of hazards, which are even more unique when care is given in the patient’s home.
-It’s essential to cover all your employees with workers’ comp insurance to ensure your company and employees are protected against hazards like falls, infections, and other risks.
+It’s essential to cover all your employees with workers’ comp insurance for healthcare aides to ensure your company and employees are protected against hazards like falls, infections, and other risks.

 Having the right workers’ comp insurance plan in place will give you the ability to do the following: